tauri-apps/tauri-docs/docs/guides/features/system-tray.md

 app.tray_handle().set_icon(tauri::Icon::Raw(include_bytes!("../path/to/myicon.ico").to_vec())).unwrap();
 ```

-### Keep the app running in the background after closing all windows
+### Preventing the App from Closing

-By default, tauri closes the application when the last window is closed.
+By default, Tauri closes the application when the last window is closed.
+You can simply call `api.prevent_close()` to prevent this.

+Depending on your needs you can use one of the two following options:

+**Keep the Backend Running in the Background**

-If your app should run in the background, you can call `api.prevent_close()` like so:
+If your backend should run in the background, you can call `api.prevent_close()` like so:

 ```rust
 tauri::Builder::default()